LuyangFang/UniMoE/README.md

 This project is released under the MIT License.

+## Citation

+If you find this repository or the associated work helpful, please consider citing our paper:

+Fang, L., Wang, T., Ma, P., Zhai, X. Generalizable and Efficient Automated Scoring with a Knowledge-Distilled Multi-Task Mixture-of-Experts.
+EAAAI (2026).

 ## References

 [1] Harris, C.J., Krajcik, J.S., Pellegrino, J.W.: *Creating and using instructionally supportive assessments in NGSS classrooms*.
 NSTA Press (2024)